timjrobinson/evolutionary-ai-battle/README.md

 You can either train one game at a time in your browser, or run many games in parallel using NodeJS.
 NodeJS will get you semi-intelligent AI's much quicker however you won't be able to see the games being played.

+You can first train many games using NodeJS and then view some of the battles between the advanced AI's in your browser.
+To do this see the top of the `src/index.js` file, there are two lines which you can uncomment to load pre-generated species'.

 #### Browser Training

 - `npm run compile-browser` to run webpack and compile all the files.